asafyech/ExcerciseFusion/README.md

 With this prompt claude understood the mission and created a new version of the project.
 This version of the project worked, except for a few problems:

-1. The minor confusion around imports as before
+1. The minor confusions mentioned before  around imports
 2. Claude didn't initialized the players in the setupFederationHandlers function in GameServer.ts
 3. In the same function, Claude didn't define the type for the player's symbol it got form the other server
-4. When the loser player wants to play again before the winning player - the game won't start
+4. When you start a new game, Claude send a "join game" message to the server with a hardcoded name "Player" (instead of the original name)
+5. When the player who entered his server first wants to play again before the player who joined later - the game won't start. this was due to the fact that claude didn't nulled the field "pending" on the first player's server when the second player joined it, and so the first server would think that it still has a pending game and instead of creating a new game - it would just notify the other server that it joined (to an already-over game)

+So once I fixed those issues, it seems like the game works perfectly